jason7531/Cirun-task-server/README.md

 *Make sure to use the call back url to handle the authentication as its a mandatory part of the process

+*CORS and set_credentials have been allowed to mantain smooth communication between client and backend as the client is hostend on another server